fling/seattle/readme.md

 This is Seattle’s newest “neighborhood” and by neighborhood I mean Paul Allen’s real estate experiment that is 80% Amazon.
 Seattleites mostly complain about it, but there are some finds here.

-Fourth of July Weekend, this entire area will be packed to watch the fireworks over South Lake Union.
-If you can get down there is pretty amazing thing to see.
-The lake will be *filled* with boats.

 - South Lake Union Park is one of the best in the city.
 - MOHAI is fantastic
 - Boats are a big part of Seattle.
 And I recommend going to the The Wooden Boat Center.
 Its free and you get to go on board a lot of different types of boats.
 On Sundays they do a free sail around Lake Union.
 You need to get there early to sign up on nice days.